tenox7/wrp/README.md

 3. Type a search string or a http/https URL and click Go.
 4. Adjust your screen width/height/scale/#colors to fit in your old browser.
 5. Scroll web page by clicking on the in-image scroll bar.
-6. Send keystrokes by filling in T input box and pressing Go.
-Use `\b` for backspace and `\r` for enter.
+6. Send keystrokes by filling in K input box and pressing Go.
+You also have buttons for backspace, enter and arrow keys.

 ![Internet Explorer 1.5 doing Gmail](wrp.png)